© 2026 WOSU Public Media

 Crispen said in one case, Dixon allegedly paid an underage and cognitively-impaired individual to perform sexually explicit acts.

 Crispen also displayed a poster he said was found in Dixon's home in an office the victims said they were taken into.
-This poster had photos of young boys on it with words over them like "fairy," "buggerer," "sodomite," "fruit," and "****sucker."
+This poster had photos of young boys on it with derogatory words for gay people over them like "fairy," "buggerer," "sodomite," "fruit," and "****sucker."

 Crispen said he didn't know whether the photos were of Dixon's victims.
 He said this was the type of evidence commonly found in the possession of people who groom youth for sexual acts.